 The Tongass is home to humpback and orca whales, otters, beavers, wolves, brown bears and bald eagles and five species of salmon.
 Because of its size, the forest plays a critical role as a carbon sink, absorbing around eight percent of the nation’s annual global warming pollution and storing roughly 10-12 percent of all carbon in our national forests.

 The Trump administration wants more logging and development in the Tongass National Forest, one of the wildest places we have left and a key tool for fighting climate change.
-Submit a comment to the US Forest Service asking them not to remove protections from Tongass National Forest.
+Ask your lawmaker to stand up for the Roadless Area Conservation Act.